 Being able to analyze your content marketing activities, from development to distribution, is crucial to iterating its success.
 You can make use of analytics to recognize and address both concerns and opportunities in your content strategy.

-Keeping a close watch on your numbers help you to understand what’s working (so you can capitalize on it) and what’s not (so you can re-consider it).
+Keeping a close watch on your numbers helps you to understand what’s working (so you can capitalize on it) and what’s not (so you can re-consider it).

 Metrics also help in understanding how each piece of content is connected with your end goal of making a sale.
-By keeping a close watch on the numbers through each stage of the buyer journey forms a thread that you can follow from click to conversion.
+Keeping a close watch on the numbers through each stage of the buyer journey forms a thread that you can follow from click to conversion.

 To understand how well your content marketing strategy is performing, you need to analyze these four metrics:

 Page depth is a great metric for understanding the effectiveness and quality of your content, but it’s important to categorize content by format so that you can precisely evaluate engagement.
-Understanding where the content is more engaging, where the people are leaving the content, and are the calls-to-action placed in the right spot on the page to reach the most people helps in fixing the blind spots in your content marketing strategy.
+Understanding where the content is more engaging, where the people are leaving the content, and are the calls to action are placed in the right spot on the page to reach the most people helps in fixing the blind spots in your content marketing strategy.

-Page depth in Google Analytics is pages-per-session’s equivalent metric, which tells you how many sessions are yielding one pageview, two pageviews, three pageviews, and so on.
-To access it, move over to Audience > Behavior > Engagement > Page Depth (under Description).This is one of the most reliable content engagement metric out there.
+Page depth in Google Analytics is pages-per-session’s equivalent metric, which tells you how many sessions are yielding one pageview, two page views, three pageviews, and so on.
+To access it, move over to Audience > Behavior > Engagement > Page Depth (under Description).This is one of the most reliable content engagement metrics out there.